One of the important features of a poem is its rhythm, which is the pattern the sounds make when we read them out loud.

 A stressed syllable is followed by an unstressed syllable each time.
 If you try reading the poem the other way round (so you put emphasis on the words that are not in bold capitals) it sounds very strange!

-In this worksheet, you can practise reading different poems out loud and identifying their patterns of rhythm.
+In this activity, you can practise reading different poems out loud and identifying their patterns of rhythm.